 They don’t want to be there any more than your dog or cat wants to be there.
 Simply because you don’t know the defenseless animals imprisoned in zoos doesn’t make the zoo any less oppressive for the animals.

 Now imagine your dog or cat as a wild animal used to roaming the open terrain of Asia or Africa.
-Why would an elephant, giraffe, monkey, bird, seal, or tiger want to leave her family and freedom – swimming in oceans, swinging from trees, flying over mountains, foraging for food, climbing for fun, bonding with family, running in fields, and exploring the world to live in a cage?
+Why would an elephant, giraffe, monkey, bird, seal, or tiger want to leave their family and freedom – swimming in oceans, swinging from trees, flying over mountains, foraging for food, climbing for fun, bonding with family, running in fields, and exploring the world to live in a cage?

 All you have to do is think about the nature of a zoo – animals stolen from the wild and locked up — and you will understand the inherent cruelty and never go again.

 The zoo is one of those entrenched cultural institutions trusted so long that people don’t question it.
 Like seaquariams and the circus, people convince themselves zoos save animals.
 How else would our government allow them to operate?
-People struggle to imagine the animals’ handlers would exploit and profit from them without providing care and erroneously assume that because zoos exist, they must be humane.
+People struggle to imagine the animals’ handlers would exploit and profit from them without providing care, and erroneously assume that because zoos exist, they must be humane.

 Puppy mills, horse-drawn carriages, the circus, factory farms, the exotic animal trade, horse and greyhound racing, rodeos, and fur farms also thrive with the government’s permission.
 Existence does not guarantee kindness.